franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 #### Renew the service.

-This action is only applicable to services set to manual renewal, and it will redirect you to an online payment interface.
-You can renew these services at any time before their expiry, and choose their renewal duration.
+This action is only applicable to services set to manual renewal and it will redirect you to an online payment interface.
+You can renew these services at any time before their expiry and choose their renewal duration.

 #### Anticipate payment.